JamesHeo/heojstats.github.io/_posts/2018-06-13-NYCTaxiCaps.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/NYCTaxi.jpg" alt="NYC with taxi">

 ## Introduction
-The goal of this project is to find several taxi trip trends in the city of New York in 2017: number of trips and trip duration.
+<p>The goal of this project is to find several taxi trip trends in the city of New York in 2017: number of trips and trip duration.
 It is built in shiny application format which gives users an ability to choose pick up and drop off locations along with month and day of the week.

 ## Data Overview
 * Year of 2017 dataset for both green and yellow taxis, provided by the City of New York